TheMalteseSailor/CyberWarGamePreview/README.md

 - __5th__: Now that you have an exploit session on the system, you need to elevate your access to either a RAT or implant session.
 This can be done with the 'implant' or 'install' command.
 An example of this is "implant target 1 with [cape_sn]_]"
 - __6th__: now you have sufficient access to progress past this specific device. to scan past this device utilize the 'scan' command to scan any network segment that specific system is connected to.
 An example of this is "scan segment from target 1"
 - __7th__: Start the loop again at number 3.

+### Term Definitions
+- __cape_sn__ - capability serial number assigned at development time
+- __instance_id__ - a unique id assigned to a specific tool instance assocaited with a player/npc connection to a target.
+This is issued at tool deployment time or player/npc connection time.
+- __rdr__ - shorthand for redirecter or a pivot system outside of the target network
+-

 ### Game Flow Examples
 <details>